model-bakers/model_bakery/docs/source/index.rst

 Model Bakery: Smart fixtures for better tests
 =============================================

-Model_bakery offers you a smart way to create fixtures for testing in Django.
+Model Bakery offers you a smart way to create fixtures for testing in Django.

 With a simple and powerful API you can create many objects with a single line of code.

-Model_bakery is a rename of the legacy `model_bakery's project <https://pypi.org/project/model_bakery/>`_.
+Model Bakery is a rename of the legacy `model_mommy's project <https://pypi.org/project/model_mommy/>`_.

 Contributing to Model Bakery
 ============================

-As an open source project, Model Bakery welcomes contributions of many forms
+As an open source project, Model Bakery welcomes contributions of many forms.
 Examples of contributions include:

 * Code Patches
 * Documentation improvements